aykofx/Rock-Paper-Scissors/README.md

 - Click Rock, Paper, or Scissors to make your choice.
 - The computer randomly selects a move.
 - The winner is determined based on the classic game rules:
-Rock beats Scissors
+Rock beats Scissors,
-Paper beats Rock
+Paper beats Rock,
-Scissors beats Paper
+Scissors beats Paper.
 - The scores update dynamically, and a pop-up displays the result.